-On or before October 1st of each year the Commission shall issue a Report to the Governor, the Secretary, and, subject to paragraph 2-1246 of the State Government Article, the General Assembly that:
+On or before October 11 of each year the Commission shall issue a Report to the Governor, the Secretary, and, subject to paragraph 2-1246 of the State Government Article, the General Assembly that:

-- 1. Describes its findings regarding: - !
-The relationship of changes in wages paid by providers to changes in rates paid by the Department; - !
-The financial condition of providers and the ability of providers to operate on a solvent basis in the delivery of effective and efficient services that are in the public interest; - !
-The incentives and disincentives incorporated in the rate setting methodologies utilized and proposed by the Mental Hygiene Administration and the Developmental Disabilities Administration and how the methodologies might be improved; - !
-How incentives to provide quality of care can be built into a rate setting methodology; and - !
-The recommended methodologies for the calculation of rate update factors and the rate update factors recommended for the next succeeding fiscal year. - 2.
+- 1. Describes its findings regarding: - The relationship of changes in wages paid by providers to changes in rates paid by the Department; - The financial condition of providers and the ability of providers to operate on a solvent basis in the delivery of effective and efficient services that are in the public interest; - The incentives and disincentives incorporated in the rate setting methodologies utilized and proposed by the Mental Hygiene Administration and the Developmental Disabilities Administration and how the methodologies might be improved; - How incentives to provide quality of care can be built into a rate setting methodology; and - The recommended methodologies for the calculation of rate update factors and the rate update factors recommended for the next succeeding fiscal year. - 2.
 Recommends the need for any formal executive, judicial, or legislative actions; - 3.
 Describes issues in need of future study by the Commission; and, - 4.
 Discusses any other matter that relates to the purposes of the Commission under this subtitle.

 In addition, in the reports due on or before October 1, 2002 and October 1, 2005 the Commission was required to include its findings regarding the extent and amount of uncompensated care delivered by providers.
+The Commission actually includes information on uncompensated care in each of its Annual Reports, in the discussion of the financial condition of the providers.